ManlyThe Locals' Guide

 A perfect eating day in Manly

-1. 7:30am — Coffee and a banana bread at Barefoot Coffee Traders, take it to the beach.
+1. 7:30am.
+Coffee and a croissant at Rollers Bakehouse, take it to the beach.